kiosion/yubikey-ssh/README.md

 After installation, it needs to be enabled and started: `systemctl daemon-reload --user && systemctl --user enable yubikey-agent.service --now`.

 #### MacOS
-yubikey-agent can be installed using Homebrew using `brew install yubikey-agent`.
+yubikey-agent can be installed using Homebrew: `brew install yubikey-agent`.
 After installation, it needs to be enabled using `brew services start yubikey-agent`.

 ## STEPS

 ### 1. Generate a new key
 Here, you could either choose `yubikey-agent -setup`, or, use yubikey-manager to generate a key.
-I chose the second option, as although yubikey-agent is easier, it didn't give me the granularity I wanted.
+I chose the second option, and reccomend it, as although yubikey-agent is easier, it doesn't give any granularity with the type or length of key generated.

-It's also important to note that `yubikey-agent -setup` generates a random Management Key and stores it in PIN-protected metadata[^1], making it difficult to use the other PIV slots.
+\*\*It's also important to note that `yubikey-agent -setup` generates a random Management Key and stores it in PIN-protected metadata[^1], making it difficult to use the other PIV slots without some hack-y workarounds.\*\*

 #### a.
 Using yubikey-manager
 To generate a new key using the yubikey-manager software, navigate to the 'Applications > PIV' tab, and make sure the 'Authentication' slot is selected.
 If there's already a certificate present, **make sure** it's not important and not in use.
 Overwriting the slot is **not** reversible.